 The EU aims to be world leader in affordable, secure and sustainable energy technologies improving its competitiveness in global value chains and its position in growth markets.
 Diverse climatic, geographical, environmental and socio-economic conditions in the EU as well as the need to ensure climate resilience, energy security and access to raw materials, dictate a broad portfolio of energy solutions, including of non-technical nature.
-As regards renewable energy technologies, costs need to decrease further, performance must improve, integration into the energy system must be improved and breakthrough technologies need to be developed.
-As regards fossil fuels, decarbonising their usage will beis essential to meet the climate objectives.
+As regards renewable energy technologies, costs need to decrease further, performance must improve, integration into the energy system must be improved, -breakthrough technologies need to be developed, benefiting also from advances in photonics, and hybrid solutions (e.g. for desalination) should be explored. -As regards fossil fuels, decarbonising their usage is essential to meet the climate objectives.

-- Renewable energy and energy conservation technologies and solutions for power generation, heating and cooling, sustainable transport fuels and intermediate carriers, at various scales and development stages, adapted to geographic and socio-economic conditions and markets, both within the EU and worldwide; - Disruptive renewable energy technologies for both existing and new applications and for breakthrough solutions; - Technologies and solutions to reduce greenhouse gas emissions from fossil fuel-based as well as from bio and waste-to-energy-based solutions approaches producing power, heating, cooling or biofuels including via CO2 capture, utilisation and storage (CCUS).) including and studies of economic and ecological feasibility; - Technology and solutions enabling optimal use of space for the generation of renewable energy.
+- Renewable energy and energy conservation technologies and solutions for power generation, heating and cooling, sustainable transport fuels and intermediate carriers, at various scales and development stages, adapted to geographic and socio-economic conditions and markets, both within the EU and worldwide; - Disruptive renewable energy technologies for both existing and new applications and for breakthrough solutions including their environmental, economic and social impact; - Technologies and solutions to reduce greenhouse gas emissions from fossil fuel-based as well as from bio- and waste-to-energy-based approaches producing power, heating, cooling or biofuels including via CO2 carbon capture, utilisation and storage (CCUS) and studies of socio-economic and ecological feasibility.